acoppes/acoppes/site/_posts/2025-03-29-shipminer-roadmap-to-demo.markdown

 On a side note, the game is starting to feel like a platform for games and I believe that's something I will might explore more after the release.

-_Note: If you are interested in playing the current version of Ship Miner and want to help me with your feedback, I have some Steam keys to give away.
+_Note: If you are interested in playing the current version of Ship Miner and want to help me with your feedback, I have some Steam keys to give away, just send me an email.
 You could also wait for the Demo if you prefer._

 Thanks for reading!